-Dave is a skater and artist who makes illustration, music and videos.
+Dave is a skater and artist who makes art, music and video

 Since 2011 I’ve built a bunch of skateable sculptures inside and outside galleries and my aim is to create a whole “Dave the Chimp” concrete park.

 Actually, my ultimate aim is to create the “Disneyland” of skateparks, with different areas designed by different artists from the skateboard community, so as to make an insane sculpture park/theme park, that is challenging and fun.

 Building things to skate that are coming from an artistic vision of something that is influenced by skateboarding but isn’t specifically a piece of skatepark furniture creates an object that requires the creativity of anyone that interacts with it.